New Apple Watch that makes calls turns comic book fantasy into reality

-CUPERTINO, Calif.
-(Reuters) - More than two years after releasing the Apple Watch, Apple Inc (AAPL.O) has finally been able to replicate 1940s comic strip technology, an advance that analysts say will spur sales.
+CUPERTINO, Calif., Sept 12 (Reuters) - More than two years after releasing the Apple Watch, Apple Inc has finally been able to replicate 1940s comic strip technology, an advance that analysts say will spur sales.

 The Series 3 of the Apple Watch, released on Tuesday along with the much-anticipated iPhone X, features wireless LTE connectivity.
 That means customers will be able to make phone calls or send text messages from the watch without needing to have an iPhone nearby, as they do with earlier models.